yangymargaret/REUNION/README.md

 ************************************************************************************
 # Required pre-installed packages
-REUNION requires the following packages to be installed:
+REUNION requires the following packages to be installed for both Unify and ReDiscover:
 - Python
 - scikit-learn
 - NumPy
 - SciPy
+- Pandas
+- pyranges

+Unify additionally requires the following packages to be installed:
 - Scanpy
+- pingouin

+ReDiscover additionally requires the following packages to be installed:
-- Pandas
+- phenograph